this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - pressure_units
      - pressure units (string)

 This function is used to calculate the usable volume of hydraulic fluid per bottle.
-It takes in four value inputs(Integers or Floats) and two unit inputs(Strings).
+It takes in four value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of volume units that can be input into the function see the Volume units section under General Conversions.
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 The function returns a dictionary of accumulator volume with the different volume units and values.
 To see the range of temperature units that can be returned, see the example code below or review the  Volume units section under General Conversions.

 .. code:: python